-Jammu and Kashmir election result: Counting of votes underway
+Jammu and Kashmir election result: National Conference-Congress ahead in leads

 The National Conference-Congress alliance holds an edge, most exit polls projected.

-The counting of votes for the Jammu and Kashmir Assembly elections began at 8 am on Tuesday.
+The counting of votes for the Jammu and Kashmir Assembly elections is underway.

+As of 10.45 am, the Bharatiya Janata Party was leading in 28 constituencies in the Jammu region, according to the Election Commission.

+The National Conference was ahead in 39 constituencies, mostly in the Kashmir Valley.
+Its ally, the Congress was leading in eight seats.

 The Legislative Assembly in Jammu and Kashmir has a strength of 119 members.
 While elections took place in 90 constituencies, 24 more seats are designated for areas that are in Pakistan-occupied Kashmir.
 The lieutenant governor has the power to appoint five members.
 Therefore, a party or an alliance needs 48 seats for a majority when the House has 95 members.